ktaylor63/southeast/site/content/wildlife/mammals/manatee.md

     - /species/mammal/manatee
     - /species/mammals/manatee
 tags:
-    - Manatee
-    - Mammal
+    - Caribbean
     - Florida
-    - Caribbean
     - Gulf
+    - Mammal
+    - Manatee
-    - South Carolina
+    - 'South Carolina'
 hero:
     name: manatee-cow-and-calf.jpg
     alt: 'A Florida manatee calf sticks close to its mother in shallow water'
     caption: 'A Florida manatee calf sticks close to its mother in shallow water.
 Photo: Keith Ramos, USFWS'
 description: 'Manatees are large, elongated marine mammals with paired flippers and a large round or spoon-shaped tail.
 They can reach lengths of over 14 feet and weights of over 3,000 pounds'
-updated: 'November 2nd, 2016'
+updated: 'March 27th, 2017'
 ---
 - **Taxon**: Mammal
 - **Range**: Throughout the Caribbean basin, including the southeastern United States, eastern Mexico, eastern Central America, northeastern South America, and the Greater Antilles
 - **Status**: Endangered and Proposed for Reclassification as Threatened

 The West Indian manatee is a large, aquatic mammal.
 There are two subspecies of West Indian manatees: the Antillean manatee (Trichechus manatus manatus), and the Florida manatee (Trichechus manatus latirostris).
 Due to their eating habits, manatees are nicknamed “sea cows” because they eat seagrasses and other aquatic plants.

 Manatees are protected under the Endangered Species Act and under the [Marine Mammal Protection Act](http://www.nmfs.noaa.gov/pr/laws/mmpa/).

 Today, the rangewide population is estimated to be at least 13,000 manatees, with more than 6,500 in the southeastern United States and Puerto Rico.
 When aerial surveys began in 1991, there were an estimated 1,267 manatees in Florida.
-Today there are more than 6,300, representing a significant increase over the past 25 years.
-Learn more about the manatee’s road to recovery.
+Today there are more than 6,300 in Florida, representing a significant increase over the past 25 years.
+[Learn more about the manatee’s road to recovery](#recovery-plans).

 ## News
-{{< news tag="Manatee" number="3" type="gallery" >}}
+{{< scroller-list tag="Manatee" section="news" >}}

 ## Appearance